 You can even make a fancy seafood combo by combining scallops, shrimp, and lobster tail, as they all take about the same amount of time to cook.
 Don’t forget to add some lemon wedges at each end.

 For a spicier version, try Bobby Flay’s concoction, which features an incredibly hot pepper dressing.

 The same as lemons, lime wedges make a fantastic addition to skewers.
 If you don’t believe us, give it a shot.
 Need a nudge to give lime a chance?
 Try out this delicious recipe for honey-lime sriracha skewers, which use this key ingredient.

 Level it up by adding a few small bite-size lime wedges right on the skewer.
 Right before indulging, pull the lime off, and squeeze on a bit of warm and sweet lime juice.

-You can take it a step further by weaving a strip of half-cooked bacon as it adds a briny bite to these bitter veggies.
-Be sure to add olive oil and season the sprouts before tossing them on an open flame.
+Just slice your sprouts in half (lengthwise), and then skewer each one from end to end.
+You can take it a step further by weaving a strip of half-cooked bacon.
+It’ll add a briny bite to these bitter veggies.
+Be sure to add some olive oil, as well, and season those sprouts before tossing them on an open flame.

 Corn on the Cob